f73chen/Easy-Registration/README.md

 # UW2024_Code
- School registration program:
+ School registration program:\n
-  Text-based user interface with error handling
+  Text-based user interface with error handling\n
-  Add and delete people (teachers and students) and course objects Use searching and sorting methods on arrays of people and course objects File input / output
+  Add and delete people (teachers and students) and course objects\n Use searching and sorting methods on arrays of people and course objects\n File input / output\n
-  Calculate weekly profit
+  Calculate weekly profit\n
   Substitute teachers for a class